big-unibo/big-unibo.github.io/_pages/projects/watering.md

 ![immagine](https://github.com/big-unibo/big-unibo.github.io/assets/18005592/0eb430be-499b-47b2-8515-831448856de0)

-Given the sensor data, the profiling of quantitative values enables the generation of a detailed profile.
-Achieving precision levels (in centimeters) requires the use of a mapping function to estimate humidity in sensorless spots.
+Given the sensor data, achieving a soil profile with a precision level in the order of centimeters requires the use of a mapping function to estimate humidity in sensorless spots.
-This can be implemented in a machine learning algorithm based on a neural network to achieve a vision of humidity profiles within a specified time range.
+The profiling function can be implemented with a machine learning algorithm based on neural networks.

 We provide two main profiling functions: